codeaudit/SayKitSDK/Tour/02-voice-requests.md

     }
 ````

-As a special bonus, many voice requests have a supplemental visual controls that are automatically presented to the screen when a question is asked.
-As a result, when the select request above is presented, a set of buttons would appear on screen, one per option.
+Many voice requests have supplemental visual controls that are automatically presented to the screen when a question is asked.
+In the case of the select request above, a set of tappable buttons will appear on screen, one per option.

 ![Select request view](./assets/select-request.png)